 Documents showing UK accommodation and travel details, such as Hotel booking confirmation, travel booking confirmation, travel agent’s confirmation and sponsor accommodation details.

 Information About Residential Dwelling in the Home Country

 In order to certify his/her residential address, an applicant may furnish a copy of property deed, mortgage statements, tenancy agreements and land registration documents.
-In case of joint family, then also an affidavit from the family member, who is the owner of the property.
+In the case of joint-family, then also an affidavit from the family member, who is the owner of the property.

 If Applicable: Documents Confirming the Legal Residence

 If an applicant is not a national of a country in which the applicant is applying from or does not have the right to reside there is not included in his/her passport then a copy of the document confirming the legal residence is required.
 For instance, a Pakistani national working in Dubai needs to furnish the UAE’s residence permit as an evidence of legal residence.